Updated: Feb 6

-While we offer many opportunities for you to see your child 'in action', CCDC classes are student only classes.
+While we offer many opportunities for you to see your child 'in action' such a parent veiwing week and the Live CCTV feed in lobby, CCDC classes are student only classes.

 By keeping classes to students only we can ensure that: